Available with the Following Subscriptions: All Subscriptions

 What is a Milestone?

-- cmBuilder can be analogized to a flip-book animation, where each page is a milestone, and the development of the site will be shown in the final presentation
+- cmBuilder can be thought of like a flip-book animation, where each Milestone represents a page, and the development of the site is shown step by step over the timeline.

 Example Sequence: